 A number of guided, educational river trips take place on the Susquehanna River Water Trails throughout the summer months.
 Check out our Calendar of Events!

-Pennsylvania River Sojourns are organized locally, to find one near you check out PA Organization for Watersheds and Rivers (POWR)!
+Pennsylvania River Sojourns are organized locally, to find one near you check out PA Organization for Watersheds and Rivers (POWR)

 POWR sponsors these Sojourns with funding support through the PA Department of Conservation of Natural Resources (DCNR), the PA Fish & Boat Commission, and the American Canoe Association (ACA).